 Chronic urate nephropathy: Gout and hyper uric acid levels in the blood are associated with kidney disorder.
 This occurs due to urate stone formation, kidney tube obstruction, and increased blood pressure.

 Other disease manifestation:

 Gout and increased uric acid levels in blood often associated with high BP, obesity, diabetes mellitus, ischemic heart diseases etc.

 Serum urate level increase is appreciable.
-But it is not only the diagnostic criterion.
+But it is not the only diagnostic criterion.
 The clinical symptoms should also be taken into consideration.

-There are many joint related disorders explained in Ayurvedic text books, of which, grossly Vatarakta signs and symptoms can be co related with Gout.
+There are many joint related disorders explained in Ayurvedic textbooks, of which, grossly Vatarakta signs and symptoms can be co-related with Gout.